-Track marks are the scars which remain after a person shoots up a drug.
+Track marks are the scars that remain after a person shoots up a drug.
 These marks are caused by:

 - Chronic Abuse: Prolonged and repeated use at the same injection site increases the odds of a track mark developing.
 Over time, as a person continuously injects in the same spot, the vein becomes damaged and scars build up.

 - Old Needles: If a person keeps on using the same needle, the tip will become blunted and dull.
 Upon injection, this places excess pressure on the vein and damages it even more.